Skip to content

 A next-gen user interface will come with an intuitive menu system, with an appealing look and feel.
 This should be available on any platform, such as the web and native mobile apps, giving your firm full flexibility in how you can utilise the solution.

-How is a modern user experience for asset managers designed?
+How is a modern user experience for investment managers designed?

 A second change is that the product designer role has emerged.
 The role of a product designer is to ensure a product is intuitive and easy to use.
 This is done through user interviews, prototyping, A/B testing and a rapid feedback loop, helping to improve the investment management workflow and key processes.

-Now let’s explore why the next-generation investment workflows for asset managers has taken so long to arrive.
+Now let’s explore why the next-generation workflows for managers has taken so long to arrive.

 Why hasn’t the next-gen UX and UI for asset managers arrived earlier?